mildewchan/takodachi.vim/README.md

 1. Add `Plug 'mildewchan/takodachi.vim'` to .vimrc in `call plug#begin` block
 2. Run `:PlugInstall`

-## Loading the colorscheme

-1. Call `colorscheme takodachi` in .vimrc
+3. Call `colorscheme takodachi` in .vimrc, or manually (for some reason)
-2. That's it.
-You're done.

 ## Custom statusline
 This colorscheme includes theming and a helper function for a custom statusline,